 When wood is first cut, it contains a lot of moisture (sometimes up to 60%) which needs to dry out to less than 20% moisture before the wood can be burned.
 If you try to burn wood before it is properly dry, it will be difficult to light, burn with a low flame so you won't get a good heat output and there will be lots of unpleasant and unhealthy smoke and soot.

-Using kiln-dried logs with less than 20% moisture means your fire will start easily, the logs will burn hotter and for longer, and you will minimise the smoke emitted, which is much better for your health!
+Kiln-dried logs with less than 20% moisture are best for your log burner because your fire will start easily, the logs will burn hotter and for longer, and you will minimise the smoke emitted, which is much better for your health!
 The bonus is less soot left on your log burner so you can clean it less often!

 What species of wood should I use in my log burner?

-Our favourites are ash and beech but any hardwood species including birch, oak and alder should work in your log burner.
+Our favourites logs to burn are ash and beech but any hardwood species including birch, oak and alder should work in your log burner.

 At Love Logs, our Kiln-Dried British Logs and Hobbit logs tend to be a mix of ash and beech, with a small amount of oak because we think they have the best burning properties

-- Ash lights easily and burns consistently, not too fast and not too slow.
+- Ash is a great wood to use in a your log burner as it lights easily and burns consistently, not too fast and not too slow.

 - Beech lights easily and burns very hot.
-Although it burns through more quickly than the other species, it leaves a great bed of hot embers which will continue to give out heat once the wood has burned away.
+Although it burns through more quickly than the other species, it leaves a great bed of hot embers which will continue to give out heat from your log burner once the wood has burned away.

 - Oak is the most dense and therefore burns for the longest time.
 It is likely to be harder to light, so only add oak logs onto an already roaring fire, to keep it burning all evening.

-What size logs should I use in my log burner?
+What size logs should I burn in my log burner?

 Why should I use British wood in my log burner?